FREQUENTLY ASKED QUESTIONS

 I'm coming to the farm for a tour or event; can I bring my stroller or wagon?

-- To some extent, our farm is handicap accessible.
+To some extent, our farm is accessible to those with disabilities.
+We have designated parking spaces, and our Produce Market Stand, Tanaka Grill, and festival grounds are all accessible.
 When on tours, those in wheelchairs may find it difficult to fit their chair on the tractor.
 The tours are primarily seated, however, so everyone should be able to ride.
 If you are unable to leave your wheelchair, you may be able to ride in the wagon with your chair.
 Unfortunately, in the fields, wheelchairs are unable to fit between the rows.

 Are you organic?